sanbec/First-Column-Featured-Image/README.md

-# Add Featured Image Column
+# First Column Featured Image

 ## Description

-This is a little plugin which adds a featured image column to WordPress.
+This plugin adds a featured image column to WordPress Dashboard.
 It automatically adds a column to any post type which supports a featured image.
-The code is pulled almost directly from my plugin [Display Featured Image for Genesis](http://wordpress.org/plugins/display-featured-image-genesis/).
+It's an improvement from the plugin [Add Featured Image Column] (https://wordpress.org/plugins/add-featured-image-column/).

-Banner/icon image credit: [Lauren Mancke on Minimography](http://minimography.com/).

 ## Requirements
 * WordPress 4.1, tested up to 5.5